PoweringChurch/FinancialLit/README.md

   * Ultimately chose different method

 Pet personality & behavior
-- [ ] Pet AI, include
+- [x] Pet AI, include
-  - [ ] Goals (should be very barebones, ex: moving, none.
+  - [x] Goals (should be very barebones, ex: moving, none.
 Pet should only ever be busy with 1 task at a time)
+    * chose to scrap idea, not flexible or practical for current implementation
   - [x] Statuses (Hungry, dirty, etc.)
     * implemented in a different way than anticipated, still functional. might return to this and change how to it works
-  - [ ] Behaviors (Determine what to do and when)
+  - [x] Behaviors (Determine what to do and when)
   - [x] Sickness affected by statuses

 ### Cleanup